SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 <br>![](../ex3/images/ex162-3-7.png)

 2. A dialog with the different adapters will pop open.
-Select the 'AdvancedEventMesh' adapter.
+Select the '**AdvancedEventMesh**' adapter.

 <br>![](../ex3/images/ex162-3-8.png)